 In a typical setting, an organization uses one access interface to abstract application details.
 This single access interface is bound to various applications, using one view connector per application.
 An organization-wide security officer, who need not be concerned with application details, manages the single access interface.
 The view connectors, written by application deployers, map application-specific concepts to the more generic concepts identified in the access interface.

 As figure 4 shows, we can view the access control service as a collaboration between three entities: a third-party authorization engine, an access interface, and the view connectors, each binding the access interface to a particular application.
 The view connector uses the access control decision functionality ( checkAccess) each time an application event occurs that is annotated as a semantic action in the access interface.
 Conversely, the authorization engine can query the view connector through the access interface to retrieve the required object and subject attributes.
 The authorization engine then evaluates whether an access request conforms to the policy.

-Figure 4.
-Access control service.
+Figure 4 Access control service.

 We implemented a prototype of our service in CaesarJ.
 This aspect-oriented extension of Java focuses on a better modularization of cross-cutting concerns into reusable components.
 Central to CaesarJ is the concept of a Caesar class ( cclass).
 The Caesar class offers two important features:

 The nested classes declared by a Caesar class form a collaboration and are implemented as virtual classes, which are similar to virtual methods.
 Each subclass of the encompassing (or outer) Caesar class inherits or overrides the virtual classes.

 A Caesar class contract has two parts: a provided part, realized by the implementation, and an expected part, implemented by the binding.
 Composing both binding and implementation through mixin composition results in a deployable aspect (or weavlet).
 This subdivision into implementation and binding is only conceptual.
 The current CaesarJ syntax doesn't distinguish between the provided and expected parts of a Caesar class interface.